razermuse/java-microservice-sample-apps/README.md

 # java-sample-apps
-This repo holds a few Java apps showing the agent's ability to discover the most common vulnerabilities in microservices.
+This repo holds a few Java apps that use the microservices architecture (versus a monolythic application).
 There are 3 microservice apps that implement a "book store".

 ## The Microservices